 Flushcheck Announces Upgraded Technology To Improve Public Restroom Standards During COVID-19

-Flushcheck, from Oberon3, is announcing an upgrade to its restroom alert software to facilitate reopening public restrooms during the COVID-19 pandemic.
-The Flushcheck upgrade allows restroom users to send one-click notifications to janitorial staff – with their own cell phone – by way of SMS, phone, web, or QR code if a restroom needs attention.
-Additionally, users can communicate in three languages: English, Spanish and French.
+Flushcheck, from Oberon3, is announcing an upgrade to its restroom alert software that helps reopening public restrooms during the COVID-19 pandemic.
+The upgrade allows restroom users to send one-click notifications to janitorial staff – with their own cell phone.
+Specifically by way of SMS, phone, web, or QR code if a restroom needs attention.
+Additionally, users deliver this in one of three languages: English, Spanish and French.

-Matt Selbie, President of Oberon3, Inc., which created Flushcheck, says especially because of COVID-19,
+Matt Selbie, President of Oberon3, Inc., creators of Flushcheck, says that because of COVID-19,

 “There is a huge focus on hyper-clean restrooms to match the increased sensitivity of the public when using these facilities.”

 As businesses start to reopen, there is an emphasis on restroom management.
-Improved restroom safety and operating standards present a roadblock that has to be cleared before normal business returns to pre-COVID-19 levels and schools reopen in the Fall.
+Improved restroom safety and operating standards demanded by the public present a roadblock that has to be cleared before normal business returns to pre-COVID-19 levels.

-Flushcheck launched twelve months ago, and is in approximately 450 locations nationally.
-The newest features went live four weeks ago, and they constitute a response to user feedback.
+The feedback system launched twelve months ago, and is in approximately 450 locations nationally.
+The Flushcheck upgrade newest features went live four weeks ago, and they constitute a response to user feedback.

 “We adapted our technology to solve a real problem – helping facility managers get real-time alerts from users to improve restroom standards,” Selbie says.